Sustainability

 Our open communication of the Foundation’s Material Topics ensures that our stance on the most pressing social issues of our time remains transparent.
 This not only provides orientation for all members of the Kronberg Family, for our sponsors and supporters it is also an important element in documenting how our work is full of integrity and takes a values-based approach to use of the funds provided to us.

-The Foundation reports on aspects of sustainability that fall within the established sustainability reporting framework of the German Sustainability Code (DNK) and submits a declaration derived from the requirements of the Eco Management Audit Scheme (EMAS).
-In addition, it makes all statements on our audited management system as specified in international standard ISO 14001:2015.
+The Foundation reports on aspects of sustainability that fall within the established sustainability reporting framework of the German Sustainability Code (DNK) and submits a declaration derived from the requirements of the Eco Management Audit Scheme (EMAS) as well as statements relating to our audited management system as specified in international standard ISO 14001:2015.
 As a foundation and private college, sustainable development is so fundamentally important to us because the purpose of our organisation, to train top-class young musicians in classical music, is directly linked to many of the United Nations Sustainability Development Goals (SDGs) and the global 2030 Agenda, as described in the other Material Topics.

 7.4 Organisation/processes